andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 How did it go?

-## History and trade-offs for UUIDs
+## History and trade-offs with UUIDs
 The system uses UUID primary keys throughout, and while I have typically advocated for bigint and sequences over [UUID v4 primary keys](avoid-uuid-version-4-primary-keys), the particular flavor in use was mostly v1, not quite as bad as v4 from a performance perspective.

 One of the main performance problems with v4 primary key UUIDs is poor insert performance, especially bad for high ingestion rate tables with billions of rows.